D3M-Research-Group/odtlearn/docs/api.rst

 .. _api:

 ####################
-Trees API
+ODTlearn API
 ####################

-This is the class and function reference of trees.
+This is the class and function reference of the odtlearn package.
-Please refer to the :ref:`full user guide <user_guide>` for further details, as the class and function raw specifications may not be enough to give full guidelines on their uses.
+Please refer to the :ref:`examples <auto_examples/index.html>` for further details, as the class and function raw specifications may not be enough to give full guidelines on their uses.